Bilingual Speech Pathologist Salary and Careers

 Near Native Proficiency in a Second Language: Bilingual SLPs must know a second spoken or signed language at near native proficiency or better.
 This includes near native understanding of that language’s vocabulary, pronunciation, semantics (meaning), usage and grammar.

-Describe Typical Speech and Language Acquisition in Second Language: A BSP must be able to tell clients what normal speech and language development looks like in the primary and secondary language, in terms of written, spoken and if applicable, signed word.
+Describe Typical Speech and Language Acquisition in Second Language: A BSP must be able to tell clients what normal speech and language development looks like in the primary and secondary language, in terms of written, spoken, and, if applicable, signed words.

-Assessment Selection and Delivery: BSPs must understand how to select the right bilingual speech and language assessment tools and how to interpret the results properly in the required languages.
-Assessment of a bilingual speaker considers the history of when the patient learned each language spoken, how often each language is spoken, in what scenarios each language is spoken and more.
+Assessment Selection and Delivery: MSPs must understand how to select appropriate bilingual speech and language assessment tools and interpret the results accurately in the required languages.
+Assessment of a bilingual speaker considers when the patient learned each language, how often each language is used, and in what context it is used.

 Diagnose and Treat in a Second Language: Near native proficiency of the BSP’s language must extend to his or her ability to diagnose and treat bilingual speech disorders, including speech, language, swallowing, vocal and cognitive disorders in the preferred language of each client that he or she serves using the method of communication favored by that client.

-Understand Communication Difference vs Communication Disorder: Learning two languages can create normal differences in how a bilingual speaker speaks each language that do not indicate bilingual speech disorder.
+Understand the Difference Between Communication Difference and Communication Disorder: Learning two languages can create normal differences in how a bilingual speaker speaks each language that do not indicate a bilingual speech disorder.
 A BSP must understand this to properly diagnose patients.
-Examples of communication differences include inferences and transfers—errors in one’s use of a secondary language due to the way his or her primary language is structured.
+Examples of communication differences include inferences and transfers—errors in one’s use of a secondary language due to the structure of one’s primary language.

-Silent Period: When children are learning a second language, they often go through a period where they can understand much more than they can put into words, resulting in a “silent period” where the child listens in order to further develop their skills in that language.
+Silent Period: When children are learning a second language, they often go through a period during which they can understand much more than they can put into words, resulting in a “silent period” in which the child listens to further develop their skills in that language.
 Some may confuse this with selective mutism.

-Cultural Understanding: BSPs must be sensitive to how one’s culture may affect a patient’s needs.
+Cultural Understanding: MSPs must be sensitive to how a patient’s culture may affect their needs.

 Bilingual Speech Pathologist Salary

-While the Bureau of Labor Statistics does not parse out bilingual service provider salaries specifically, they do list the median annual salary for speech language pathologists as $80,480 in May 2020.
-The top 10% of SLPs earned more than $120,000 per year.
+While the Bureau of Labor Statistics does not break down bilingual service provider salaries specifically, it lists the median annual salary for speech-language pathologists as $95,410 in May 2024.
+Employment of speech-language pathologists is projected to grow 15 percent from 2024 to 2034, much faster than the average for all occupations.

 Bilingual Speech Pathology Work Environment